TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Modify Stage Resource
 * Modify the backend endpoint URL override and stage resource plugin set in the resource path or resource method.
 * When a stage resource is modified, all registered stage resource plugins are deleted, and only the requested resource plugin is newly registered.
-* For more information about the Stage Resource Plugin, see [Stage Resource > Plugin Type Enum Code](./enum-code/#stage-resource-plugin-type).
+* For more information about the Stage Resource Plugin, see [Stage Resource Plugin](./api-guide-v1.0/#stage-resource-plugin).

 #### Request